 How does a person begin working with the firm?

-The first step is an initial consultation — $400 for one hour — in which we review the matter and explain the available options.
+The first step is a paid, one-hour initial consultation in which we review the matter and explain the available options.
 It is a substantive working session you can schedule through our booking page.

 Is the consultation free?

-No. We offer a one-hour paid initial consultation for $400.
+No. We offer a paid, one-hour initial consultation.
 It is a genuine professional review of the case, and for that reason, we charge for it.
-This allows us the time and attention that your case deserves.
+This allows us to devote the time and attention that your case deserves.

 Talk With a Federal Criminal Defense Lawyer

 If you are facing a federal investigation or charge — or weighing a direct appeal or a post-conviction petition — the next step is a clear, professional read on your situation.
-Book an initial consultation today to review your case and map the path forward.
+Book a paid, one-hour initial consultation today to review your case and map the path forward.